You’ll receive a personalized improvement letter designed to help you recognize and correct your most frequent mistakes.

 Check the How it works page for more information.

 Yes, you can upload your thesis in sections.
-We’ll try to ensure that the same editor checks all the sections you upload.

 Yes, our editors also work during the weekends and holidays.